isnowfy/simple/README.md

 ##Usage

 With simple and github pages you can easily create your static blog.
-Here is what you need do.
+Here is what you need to do.

-1. Create a github account.
+1. Create github account.
-2. Create a project.
-(Details is [here](https://pages.github.com/). you need create the username.github.io project, username is your github username, and create the project with initalizing with a README.)
-3. Browse [simple](http://isnowfy.github.io/simple) and initalize you username.github.io project.
-4. Write your markdown blog.
+2. Create a repo named `your_user_name.github.io` (remember to check `Initilize and create README`).
+3. Sign in [simple](http://isnowfy.github.io/simple) with your github account.
+4. Click `Initilize` to set up basic file for your static blog site.
+5. Click `Go` and start writing.

+If you want use your own custom domain, you can modify the `CNAME` file.(see [here](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages)).

+If you want use disqus comment system, you can modify the `main.json` file, and change `disqus_shortname=""` to `disqus_shortname="your_shaortname"`.

 ##Features

-* simple, no backend need
+* Simple, no backend need
-* static blog
+* Static blog
-* markdown editor
+* Markdown editor
-* code highlight support
+* Code highlight support
-* latex math symbol support
+* Tex formula support

 ##Custom